martel-innovate/deep-log-inspection/README.md

 Assuming all goes well, the following services should be exposed on your host
 machine:

- * monasca-log-api on port 8090
+ * monasca-log-api on port 443
- * elasticsearch on ports 9200 and 9300
+ * elasticsearch on port 9200
- * kibana on port 443
+ * kibana on port 80

 If needed, `docker-compose rm` can be used to completely clean the environment between runs.

 Repository Layout
 -----------------

- * `log-server/elasticsearch/` configuration for Elasticsearch
  * `log-server/keystone/`: users and endpoints for test/development Keystone
  * `log-server/kibana/`: configuration for Kibana
  * `log-server/logstash-transformer/`: Dockerfile, configuration and pipeline for logstash-transformer